amanda-wee/sqlitemm/README.md

 * `Error`: an exception base class for SQLite error codes; derived classes are provided where they are likely to be useful to be handled separately

 ### Notable features:
-* `ResultIterator`: an input iterator that allows for iterating over result rows into objects of arbitrary type as long as the type provides a constructor that processes a `Result` as a row
+* `ResultIterator`: an input iterator that allows for iterating over result rows into objects of arbitrary type as long as the type provides a constructor that processes a `Result` as a row, or the iterator is provided a callback function that converts a `Result` as a row into an object of the given type
 * `statement << paramA << paramB;`: "stream" parameter values in sequence to bind them
 * `statement[":paramA"] = paramA;`: bind parameters by name
 * Support for binding `NULL` (as `nullptr`), `const char*`, `std::string`, `std::u16string`, and zero-filled blob parameters
 * Support for binding arbitrary text and BLOB parameters through `TextValue` and `BlobValue` respectively
 * Support for binding values of type `T` that may or may not be `NULL` through binding `std::optional<T>`
-* `result >> valueA >> valueB;`: "stream" the fields of a result row in sequence to their destination values, implicitly performing type conversion
+* `result >> valueA >> valueB;`: "stream" the fields of a result row in sequence to their destination values, implicitly performing type conversion, including conversion to `std::optional` for fields that might contain `NULL`
 * `valueA = result[0];`: implicitly convert the fields of a result row by index to the desired type
-* `auto valueA = result[0].to_optional<int>();`: convert the fields of a result row to `std::optional`, hence allowing for fields that might contain `NULL` (also available for "streaming" the fields of a result row)
+* `valueA = result[0].to_optional<int>();`: convert the fields of a result row to `std::optional`, hence allowing for fields that might contain `NULL`
-* Support for retrieving arbitrary UTF-8 text, UTF-16 text, and BLOB values by providing function objects to perform the retrieval
+* Support for retrieving arbitrary UTF-8 text, UTF-16 text, and BLOB values by providing callback functions to perform the retrieval
 * Optional "strict typing" on a per-query basis, allowing for the prevention of SQLite automatic type conversions across the SQLite fundamental types when retrieving values
-* Support for online database backups
 * Convenience functions for attaching and detaching databases

 ### Future work: